acm-ndsu/Byte-le-2025/docs/_build/html/_sources/getting_started.rst

 =========

 Your objective is to create the perfect team of three mercenaries to defeat your opponents within 350 turns and claim victory over the battle.
 Your team will consist of two generic soldiers and one leader.
-Each character as a special set of moves, including three actions that they may use on their turn.
-Some of these actions may cost some special points to use, which is gathered by using their standard move.
-Each character will also have their own stats, including their max health, attack, speed, and defense.
+Each character has a special set of Moves.
+When executing their turn, they can choose one of these Moves to use.
+Some of these Moves may cost special points to use, which is gathered by using their Normal Move.
+Each character will also have their own stats, including their current health, max health, attack, speed, and defense.

-You can find more information on :doc:`characters`, as well as :doc:`stats` and :doc:`moves` in their respective docs.
+You can find more information on :doc:`characters`, as well as :doc:`stats` and :doc:`moves` in their respective pages.

 Tournament Structure
 ====================